Learn to Teach, Teach to Learn

 Visit yogaalliance.com to read reviews of our program or learn more about the advantages of a Yoga Alliance registered school.

-Ongoing Registration.
-Call 208.634.9711, or email [email protected] for more information.
-Scroll to the bottom of the page for answers to commonly asked questions.
+First, if you’re ready to go, email email@example.com for an application or for more information.
+If you’d like to read more, you can scroll to the bottom of the page for answers to commonly asked questions.

 Learn to teach, Teach to Learn